WINE TOURISM IN PIEDMONT

 This difficulty in cultivation is at the same time the key to its success, since the thick skin that protects the grape from frosts favors its high concentration of tannins and aging potential.

-These are two of the most renowned varieties of wines in Italy.
-With a production that dates back to the Roman era, the resulting wines are sweet, refreshing and have a low alcohol content (around 5,5%).
-The Asti is one of the most well-known sparkling wine varieties, especially appreciated for its light and elegant bubbles.
+Their production goes back to the Roman period, the wines are sweet, refreshing and with low alcohol content.
+In Asti you will discover one of the most well-known sparkling wine varieties, especially appreciated for their light and elegant bubbles.

 The white grape Moscato is used for these wines.

 We want you to enjoy this unique experience and not to worry about anything.
 In Viavinum we create wine routes tailored for wine enthusiasts, couples or groups that let you experience VIP life within the framework of wine, your passion!
 We share this passion with you.